Non-stop flights to Quito (UIO)

 From Miami, you can fly non-stop with American Airlines (Oneworld) or LATAM.

-From New York City and Orlando, you can fly with Avianca (Star Alliance).
+From New York City, the only airline with direct flights is Avianca (Star Alliance).

 Domestic flights to Quito